sclayton33/sclayton33.github.io/_pages/about.md

 Hello!
 My name is Stuart.
 I am a biomedical researcher, programmer, and all-around tech/science nerd.

 Here you can find many totally interesting things:
 - Blog posts that can range widely in topics but will likely focus around medicine, programming, or gaming.
-They may or may not be opinionated.
 - A list of all [publications](https://sclayton33.github.io/publications) I am authored on.
 - Details about any projects that I may be working on.
 - My full CV with education history, work experience, research experience, and other things of note.